faiz-lisp/akku/README.md

 * Use modern standards for package management, such as [Semantic Versions (SemVer)](http://semver.org/) and [SPDX license identifiers](https://spdx.org/).
+* Automatic dependency solver.
+* No automatic code execution from packages on installation.
+* Verification of downloads and review tools when updating dependencies.

+Upcoming:

 * Easy bundling/compilation of programs along with all dependencies.
 * Usable offline (and only going to the Internet after asking for permission).
-* No automatic code execution from packages on installation.
-* Verification of downloads and review tools when updating dependencies.
-* Automatic dependency solver.

 These are big promises and it's a long way to go, but the hope is to have a modicum of usefulness every step along the way.

-Want to discuss the project?
-Chat with `weinholt` in [`#scheme`](irc://irc.freenode.org/#scheme) on Freenode or open an issue.

 ## Usage